Michelle F. Moseley Counseling

 And the most surprising results may be those regarding the involvement of women in religion.
 Both research throughout the years and anecdotal evidence has shown that women have tended to be more involved with religion than men.
 Many smaller churches acknowledge they would not have survived without the involvement and service of women.

-Yet, for the first time in the history of records being kept, women in the United States are less likely to be involved in church than men.
+Yet, in 2021, for the first time in the history of records being kept, women in the United States are less likely to be involved in church than men.
 Of folks born in 2000 or later, often referred to as Gen Z, women are more likely than men to identify as “nones” – no religious affiliation and no religious involvement.

 What Does that Have to Do with Religious Trauma?